hughdbrown/just-enough/pandas.md

 df.iloc[n] # Allows you to access an index with a number - i.e. pull row n df.ix[] # Allows you to access an index with a number or label.
 It's primarily label based
 	    # but will fall back to integer access unless the corresponding index is integer-based.
+	    # This also allows you to access a column - df.ix[:, 'Column1'].
 ```

 ## Data Work